panpanzhang99299/nonparlongdat/README.md

 # Nonparametric Estimation Methods for Longitudinal Data Analysis

-The `nonparlongdat` package intends to be a user-friendly package implementing a nonparametric estimation method for missing covariates in longitudinal data analysis.
+The $\mathtt{nonparametric}$ package intends to be a user-friendly package implementing a nonparametric estimation method for missing covariates in longitudinal data analysis.

 ## Features